Last Updated on August 1, 2022 by Celeste.

 Athens Coast is a great starting point for visiting some nearby islands as a day trip.
 The most well-known are Aegina, Poros and Hydra.
 These islands are less than two hours away from Athens.
 Just hop on a ferry boat from Piraeus port and sail away!

 The Athens Coast is beautiful!
 Do you need more family-friendly ideas for Athens with children?
-Have a look at the below posts of my tried and tested family experiences in Athens with my kids:
+Have a look at my complete list of Top Things to Do in Athens with Children

 Disclaimer: This blog post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.
 It will not cost you anything but it will help me maintain my blog.
 Thank you for supporting me this way!